ryanscott/bamboo/Readme.md

 extern NSString* const kFBClientID;
 extern NSString* const kFBRedirectURI;

 Generally speaking, your app needs to get an access_token to use graph.facebook.api.
 Once you have a token, you can pretty much keep using it ad infinitum as far as I can tell.
-The FacebookProxy class handles all the login & token grabbing piping, right now using a auth sandbox setup by Alex for Koala.
+The FacebookProxy class handles all the login & token grabbing piping, right now using a oAuth sandbox setup by Alex for Koala.
 That will need to be handled by the lib client on an app by app basis.

 Dependencies
 -----

-Bamboo relies on the offical Facebook Connect iPhone SDK for login.
-Additionally, I use json-framework for parsing the responses from facebook.
+Bamboo relies on the official Facebook Connect iPhone SDK for login.
+Additionally, I use json-framework for parsing the responses from Facebook.
 Both of these are not 100% necessary in theory, so if you want a version of bamboo with no dependencies whatsoever it can easily be done...it just won't be very usable.

 http://github.com/facebook/facebook-iphone-sdk
 http://github.com/stig/json-framework

 Known Issues
 -----
-No asynchronous network access (design choice, for now)
+No asynchronous network access

 Contributions
 -----
 Being a really early stage library, Bamboo will most certainly need work to support all the various app environments.
 I have designed the base library to meet the most common needs that I have imagined, and as the user base grows, I expect the API to grow as well.
 If you are using the library, or want to use it, and your needs are only partially met, please let me know so I can grow the library design to meet your needs.

 If you are interested in contributing to Bamboo, by all means please contact me (ryan (at) ryanstubblefield [dot] net).
-I welcome anyone who wants to help, and I would prefer to keep forks to a minimum.
+I welcome anyone who wants to help, and prefer to keep forks at a minimum.

 Contact / About Me
 -----
 The best, most direct way to reach me is via email (ryan (at) ryanstubblefield [dot] net).

-You can find out more about me via the various links off http://www.ryanstubblefield.net/
+You can find out more about me at http://www.ryanstubblefield.net/